onflow/flow/flips/20220817-extensibility.md

 ## Related Issues

+In the interest of keeping this proposal tractable, we are keeping the scope deliberately limited, and a number of useful features beyond the basic ones for extension are deliberately out of scope for this FLIP.

 Adding extensions for structs and resources implies the ability to extend contracts, transactions, interfaces or enumerations as well, but these extensions are out of scope for this proposal.

 Some types may wish to require that they be extended; i.e. users may wish to define a set of methods on a type that define a base functionality, but in order for the type to be used it should be extended with additional features.
 The ability to require an extension on a type may be added in a future proposal, but is out of scope for this one.

+Similarly, some types may wish to prevent themselves from being extended; users may wish to prevent derivative works of an NFT, for example.
+Such a restriction might be added in a future proposal with an `inextensible` or `final` keyword, for example.

+A future proposal may wish to add the ability to dynamically get a list of all the current extensions on a type.

+Having user-defineable type aliases would be very helpful for types that are multiply-extended.
+If we could write something like
+`type T = X with Y`, then we could also write a type like `T with Z` instead of `X with Y, Z` or `X with Y with Z`, which is much easier to read and understand.
+It also enables abstractions where users can use an (aliased) type without even having to know that it was created using an extension.
+We should propose this in a future FLIP to complement this one.

+Currently, users can only declare extensions for a base resource or struct type, and extensions for the same type cannot interact with or depend on each other.
+The benefit of this is that the order that extensions were added to the base type does not matter, and they can be removed in any order interchangeably.
+However, allowing users to build extensions on top of each other to create dependency chains, e.g. to declare an extension `E2 for R with E1`, where `E2` is able to rely both on the fields/methods of `R` and those of `E1` would enable powerful new use cases.
+A future proposal that adds this ability would need to contend with the order of these extensions and how they would be added and removed.

+## Alternatives

+In the comments of the PR where this FLIP was added, @turbolent proposed an alternative wherein every resource or struct has an implicit
+`extensions` field that contains all of the extensions that are added to that composite.
+The extensions on a resource or struct would be accessible, addable and removeable without changing the static type of that composite, and accessing the fields on an extension would require accessing the specific extension from the base type and then accessing the field from that extension specifically.
+This has the nice property that there would be no potential for naming conflicts between the base type and the extensions, as every method or field access on an extension is always fully qualified.

+The downside of this alternative is that it does not provide any static typing guarantees.
+The proposal in the FLIP has the nice property that the extensions present on a value are expressed in the type of that value; this makes it possible for a contract developer to write an application that is designed to work with, say, CryptoKitties with Hats, and statically require its inputs to be of that extended type.
+If extensions are stored on the base type like in the alternative though, expressing the type of a CryptoKitty with a Hat statically is no longer possible, and the author of such an application would only be able to statically require its inputs be CryptoKitties, and then would need to dynamically validate that the Hat extension is present on each of them.

+Simply requiring fields to be fully qualified on an extended type, even when the extensions are also reflected in the static type, also breaks a nice property that the current proposal upholds, which is that the resulting type of extending `R with E` is equivalent to a composite type `RE` that contains the fields and methods of both `R` and `E` on it.
+This makes extended values "first-class" similar to resources and structs, and makes them more user-friendly to work with.

 ## Prior Art